 European Center for Medium Range Weather Forecasting Integrated Forecast System

-The ECWMF ensemble model is run twice a day at 0z and 12z out to 10 days in the future.
+The European Medium Range Forecast Model is considered one of the premiere global forecasting model for the mid-latitudes.
+The European Centre for Medium-Range Weather Forecasts (ECMWF, the Centre) is an intergovernmental organization supported by 34 countries and based near London.
+The model is run twice a day at 0z and 12z out to 10 days in the future.
 The ECWMF model runs both in a "deterministic forecast" mode and as an ensemble.
 Deterministic refers to cause and effect.
 An ensemble forecast takes the output from many deterministic models and creates an average or consensus.
-The graphic above shows the ECWMF ensemble model.
+The graphic above shows the ECWMF deterministic global dynamical model.

 Remember that these are mathematical models with varying initial assumptions.
 Thus, different models produce different final results.
 They do not necessarily reflect the "official" hurricane track issued by the National Hurricane Center.
 Forecasters review all of the model data but use their own experience and scientific expertise to arrive at a final forecast.